What Is Personal Property Coverage?

 Personal property coverage pays to repair or replace damaged belongings if a covered peril hits your home.
 A severe windstorm hits your area, knocking over trees, damaging roofs and triggering power outages.
 Inside your home, several belongings are either broken, lost or ruined.
 How your insurer responds depends on your policy's peril coverage and how it values your property.

-- A tree branch shatters your living room window and destroys your TV and sound system.
+• A tree branch shatters your living room window and destroys your TV and sound system.
 Since wind is not excluded in open peril coverage and your policy uses replacement cost, you’re reimbursed the full amount needed to buy similar new electronics.
-There's no deduction for depreciation, so you're not paying out of pocket to upgrade.

-- The same storm knocks over your patio umbrella, crashing through a window and damaging your furniture.
+• The same storm knocks over your patio umbrella, crashing through a window and damaging your furniture.
 Wind is listed as a covered peril, so the loss is eligible, but because your policy pays actual cash value, you receive a depreciated payout for each item.
-You’ll need to cover the difference to fully replace what you lost.

-- A multi-hour blackout ruins the food in your fridge and fries your desktop computer.
-The damage isn't covered because power outages aren’t typically listed as named perils, even with replacement cost value.
-You’d be responsible for the full cost of replacing those items.
+• A multi-hour blackout ruins the food in your fridge and fries your desktop computer.
+The damage isn't covered because power outages aren’t usually listed as named perils.
+You have to pay the cost,

-- Rain seeps through a broken window and damages your rug, bookshelf and electronics.
+• Rain seeps through a broken window and damages your rug, bookshelf and electronics.
 Open peril coverage includes this type of accidental water damage unless excluded, so your claim is accepted.
-However, with actual cash value, you only receive the current depreciated worth of those items, not the cost to buy them new.
+But, with actual cash value, you only receive the current depreciated worth of those items.

 Do You Pay a Deductible With Personal Property Insurance?